Soumik895/Protein-DNA-Target-Search-Process/README.md

-# Protein Search for Targets on DNA: A Theoretical Approach
+# Protein Searches for Targets on DNA: A Theoretical Approach

 **Author:** Soumik Nath
 **Institution:** Indian Institute of Science Education and Research (IISER) Bhopal